ashn-dot-dev/site/src/blog/wip.md

 Alright so let's begin porting the body of the ODS implementation to Sunder.
-The first line of the ODS implementation is a recursive check that bails out when there are zero or one elements to sort (i.e. the collection is already sorted):
+The first line of the ODS implementation is a recursive check that bails out when there are zero or one elements to sort (i.e. when the collection is already sorted):

 ```cpp
 if (a.length <= 1) return;